 Getting Rid of the Fat

-Another trick is to pierce the skin of the duck at regular intervals, about every one inch over the entire surface of the duck, but be careful.
-You want to cut through the skin and fat but you don't want to cut into the meat.
+Another trick is to pierce the skin of the duck at regular intervals, about every inch over the entire surface of the duck, but be careful.
+You want to cut through the skin and fat, but you don't want to cut into the meat.
 This can best be done by very gently pushing into the skin with a knife.
-The fat is easier to cut than the meat so once you are through the skin push carefully until you feel resistance.
+The fat is easier to cut than the meat so once you are through the skin, push carefully until you feel resistance.
 These vents will allow the fat to drain from the duck.

 There are a couple of things to look out for so you will know when your duck is done.
-First of all the internal temperature needs to hit 165 degrees F. You probably won't have to worry too much about this, but you should check anyway.
-Next you want to make sure that the skin is thin and crisp.
-The fat of a duck sticks to the skin so you know it is gone when the skin is nice and crispy.
-And lastly, the duck should have a nice brown, even color over the surface.
+First, the internal temperature needs to hit 165 F. You probably won't have to worry too much about this, but you should check anyway.
+Next, you want to make sure that the skin is thin and crisp.
+The fat of a duck sticks to the skin, so you know it is gone when the skin is nice and crispy.
+Lastly, the duck should have a nice, even brown color over its surface.

-Now for the smoking.
-You will want to rig up your duck just like you would on the grill without a rotisserie.
-You want a drip pan, but don’t want the duck sitting in the pan and you want the duck standing up so that the fat can drain more easily.
-Now you want to smoke your duck at about 225 to 250 degrees F. This is a good temperature for poultry.
-You will want to smoke for about 4 to 6 hours, depending on the temperature you are holding.
-For the smoke, you want to go for a good fruit wood like apple or cherry or perhaps hickory.
+Smoking is an alternative method to grilling.
+Smoke your duck at about 225 to 250 F. This is a good temperature for poultry.
+You will smoke for about four to six hours, depending on the temperature you are holding.
+For the smoke, use a good fruit wood like apple, cherry, or perhaps hickory.
 Oak might be a little mild and mesquite will probably be too strong.
 You want a good supply of smoke.
-Remember that duck has plenty of flavor so you can add a lot to it without overpowering the duck.
+Duck has plenty of flavor, so you can add a lot to it without overpowering the duck.